NAV

 Defining your own help

-You can provide your own Help command or your own template for the default command to use with following functions:
+You can provide your own Help command or your own template for the default command to use with the following functions:

 cmd.SetHelpCommand(cmd *Command)